 Kim Fox, professor of practice, Department of Journalism and Mass Communication, has been announced as the recipient of two BEA Festival of Media Arts awards as executive producer for the Ehky Ya Masr Podcast.

-Atta Gebril, associate professor, Department of Applied Linguistics, is one (of two AUC faculty) out of 10 scholars nationwide, who received a Scopus Award on October 30, 2019.
-The award is for the top researcher in 10 broad fields across the humanities, social sciences, sciences, engineering, and health, based on metrics of scholarly impact (H-index, field-weighted citation impact, number of publications) over the five-year period of 2014-2018.
+Atta Gebril, associate professor, Department of Applied Linguistics, is one (of two AUC faculty) out of 10 scholars nationwide who received a Scopus Award on October 30, 2019.
+The award is for the top researcher in 10 broad fields across the humanities, social sciences, sciences, engineering, and health, based on scholarly impact metrics (H-index, field-weighted citation impact, number of publications) over the five-year period of 2014-2018.

-Malak Zaalouk, professor of practice and the director of Graduate School of Educations Middle East Institute of Higher Education, was honored with an award from the European Union for her contributions in strengthening EU-Egypt Cooperation in Research, Innovation and higher education in November 2019.
+Malak Zaalouk, professor of practice at the Department of International and Comparative Education and the director of the Middle East Institute of Higher Education, was honored with an award from the European Union to strengthen EU-Egypt Cooperation in Research, Innovation and higher education in November 2019.